Eomys/pyleecan-doc/tuto_multisimulation.rst

 The class has some getters to gather results: *ndarray* slices can be extracted according to some input values e.g. extract average torque for simulations with a specific value of slot angle or a specific speed.
-In this example, the following call returns a 1×3 matrix containing the average torque for each simulation with simu.machine.stator.slot.W0=0.001.
+To ease the access to the results, *XOutput* behave like a dictionary to access directly to ``XOutput.xout_dict``.
+For instance, the following call returns a 1×3 matrix containing the average torque for each simulation with simu.machine.stator.slot.W0=0.001.

 .. code:: python